 We last talked about this problem of enterprise search in 2019.
 Since then, we've developed layer upon layer of artificial intelligence (AI) and machine learning (ML) models to take in any question, understand it, and offer a precise, actionable answer.

 Working with customers like DocuSign, Slack, and Broadcom, we’ve come to realize that the challenge of getting help at work extends far beyond IT.
-Seeing first hand the responsibilities of other support teams—HR, Finance, Facilities—we’ve spent years building the first Employee Service Platform powered by AI.
+Seeing firsthand the responsibilities of other support teams — HR, Finance, Facilities — we’ve spent years building a comprehensive employee experience platform powered by AI.

 Figure 2: Moveworks is the go-to expert for every employee question.